 Suppose you want to start trading and investing today, however for that you can’t go to National stock exchange‘s office.
 You can look for broker online or nearby your local area.

-Zerodha who is India’s biggest broker in terms of active client of more than 1.5 million and total client base of 2.5 million.
+Upstox who is one of India’s biggest and best broker in terms of active client they have more than 3.5 million and total client base of 5 million (50 lakh+).
 You can easily open a demat and trading account that too online with them.

 The broker helps you execute your buy and sell trades.
 Once you open account with them they will provide you, your login-ID (client-id) and password to your mobile no., email id.
 You can use it to login to their respective trading platforms and start trading online by yourself.